jasonlotito/buckets/README.md

 assert.ok(buckets.buckets['test bucket']);
 ```

-should allow you to add more than one bucket.
+will allow you to add more than one bucket.

 ```js
 var buckets = new Buckets();